ssmiller25/r15cookieblog/content/about.md

 Responsible for production infrastructure and site reliability engineering for Plex's SaaS offering.

-- Maintenance on on-prem and cloud (AKS, RKE) Kubernetes infrastructure
+- Maintenance on on-prem and cloud Kubernetes infrastructure, including kubeadm based clusters, Azure Kubernetes Service (AKS) and Rancher (RKE)
 - Primary SRE lead in projects deploying containerize workloads such as VerneMQ and Grafana
 - Cost savings by adjustment of metrics being sent to third party monitoring integrations

 ### Blue Medora - DevOps Engineer (Oct 2016 - Dec 2019)